eclipse-mosaic/mosaic.website/content/tutorials/barnim_develop_applications/_index.md

 }
 ```

-In case the sensor detects an environmental hazard the vehicle sends out a DEN-message to warn
+In case the sensor detects an traction hazard (e.g., caused by an icy or wet road), the vehicle sends out a DEN-message to warn
 other vehicles.
 In the `reactOnEnvironmentData()` method, the sending is handled with
 regard to used communication network.
 For the `WeatherWarningApp`,  ITS-G5 communication is used
 to inform all vehicles in reach.
 In case of the `WeatherWarningAppCell`, the environment event is